 What are PIRs?

-Passive Infrared sensors work by detecting body heat, or infrared energy.
+Passive Infrared motion sensors detect body heat or infrared energy.

 The sensor views the room as a grid.
-If it senses a movement of a certain temperature, it will interpret this as an intruder.
+If it senses a block of temperature moving across the grid, it will interpret this as a person (who may be an intruder!)

 Where to place your sensor